 STAY AT HOME MOM BORED

 When you set goals, it gives you a sense of purpose and a drive.
 Goals challenge you.

 Goals don’t have to be big and hard.
 Really they could be simple things.
 Start with just one area of your life that you would like to improve.
 Maybe it is your self care.
 What is one way you could improve self care?

-Be the first to invite others into your life.
+2. Be the first to invite other moms into your life.

 This probably makes absolutely no sense.
-Let me explain.
+So let me explain.

 When I lived in Florida, I had a friend named Wendy.
 She was super friendly, and I learned a valuable life lesson from her.

 It was to simply GO FIRST.

 If you want to meet a new friend, be the first to introduce yourself.
 If you want to have more playdates with other moms, be the first to ask another mom over for a playdate.

 Most moms are looking for good friends to do life with too.
 So take the first step and reach out to other moms when you are at the park, library, or church.
 Some moms won’t want to talk and that’s okay.
 But eventually, you’ll find others who do want a friend.